Who Is Jean-Claude Van Damme?

-Jean-Claude Van Damme was born on October 18, 1960, in Berchem-Sainte-Agathe, Belgium.
-A champion martial artist and bodybuilder as a teenager, he used his physical abilities to become the star of such American action flicks as Bloodsport (1988) and Double Impact (1991).
+Jean-Claude Van Damme is a champion martial artist and bodybuilder as a teenager, he used his physical abilities to become the star of such American action flicks as Bloodsport (1988) and Double Impact (1991).
 Van Damme endured personal and professional difficulties beginning in the 1990s, but has since regained some of his star power.

 Early Years and Career